 With statement-based binary logging, the master writes the executed queries to the binary log.
 This is a very fast, compact, and efficient logging method that works perfectly in most cases.
 However, it is possible for the data on the master and slave to become different if a query is designed in such a way that the data modification is nondeterministic (generally not a recommended practice, even outside of replication).

-deleting rows from a table that has foreign keys with
+DELETEif you are deleting rows from a table that has foreign keys with

-ON DELETE CASCADE properties.
+ON DELETE CASCADEproperties.

-If and only if the preceding queries
+If and only if the preceding queries have no

-ORDER BY clause guaranteeing a
+ORDER BYclause guaranteeing a deterministic order.

 For example, for

 SELECTmay return rows in a different order (which results in a row having different ranks, hence getting a different number in the